jstetich/Lake_Water_Quality_sum/Data/DATA_SOURCES.md

 state-wide lake water quality data.
 URLs and many other details are hard coded in the script.
 That script is not included here, but is available in our [Lake_Water_Quality](https://github.com/ccb60/Lake_Water_Quality) GitHUb repository.
-That script worked at end of 2020, but we have not checked to see if the data is still available sincee then.
+That script worked as of the end of 2020.

+Data available from those sources today (2021) appear to include data only through 2018.
+Data does not appear to have been updated since 2019.

 Available raw water quality data includes:
 1. Chlorophyll A